alex-r-bigelow/sanitized-wrangling-codes/codes.md

     - Suggests that data workers may be aware of abstractions that visualization researchers have not considered.
 Communication to introduce the abstraction is necessary.
   - VARIATION_IN_HIERARCHY_PERSPECTIVES
     - Suggests that data workers and visualization researchers may consider the same abstraction differently.
 Communication to clarify the details of an abstraction is necessary.
-  - META-ABSTRACTIONS_AID_REFLECTION
+  - TYPOLOGIES_AID_REFLECTION
-    - Meta-abstractions often introduce meaningful, useful abstractions to data workers that they had not considered.
-Meta-abstractions often fail to contain meaningful, useful abstractions that visualization researchers had not considered.
+    - Typologies often introduce meaningful, useful abstractions to data workers that they had not considered.
+Typologies often fail to contain meaningful, useful abstractions that visualization researchers had not considered.

 ## Data workers are less willing to seek latent data abstractions when the design of an existing abstraction is already fundamental to their workflow
 When there exists a direct mapping between familiar software and the format of the raw data, efforts to introduce a new abstraction will likely be met with resistance